ezzing/3DLayout-documentation/1-Introduction.md

 <img class="w100" src="./layout-doc-imgs/imgs-sin-monitor/subarea-sample.jpg" alt="subarea-sample" />

-## Remove Subareas

-By clicking the 'remove subareas' button all the subareas are removed and the area come back to its standard behaviour.
+If you uncheck this option then the subarea can extend outside the area, following the area plane.